 Have you ever looked at your husky and wondered what he’s trying to tell you?
 Although your husky can’t exactly speak to you, he’s actually giving you non-verbal cues all the time through body language.

 If you want to know exactly what your husky is thinking or trying to tell you then you just need to understand the basics.
 This article will run through classic husky body language signs and what they mean.
 This is definitely worth your time!

 Body language is a way of communicating thoughts and feelings through a range of physical behavior.

 Your husky could be telling you something which is indicated by their facial gestures, body positioning and posture, ear movements, tail movements, and much more.

 By understanding body language gestures you’ll be more aware of what’s going on with your husky and how he’s feeling.
 You’ll know when he’s calm, relaxed, happy, nervous, scared, and even if he’s about to become aggressive.

-By knowing how your husky is feeling it puts you in a better position to help him if he needs help.
+Knowing how your husky is feeling puts you in a better position to help him if he needs help.

 The great thing is that body language is extremely reliable.
-Once you know the physical ques, they rarely change.
-Not all physical behaviors will be identical for each individual dog, but they will at least be similar.
+Once you know the physical cues, they rarely change.
+Not all physical behaviors will be identical for each individual dog, but they will be similar.

-Once you begin observing your husky, and you’ll be able to match the postures, gestures, and signs that I’m about to explain.
+Once you begin observing your husky you’ll be able to match the postures, gestures, and signs that I’m about to explain.

 The last section of this article will contain a few commonly seen behaviors seen specifically in huskies.
 Be sure to check them out.